Shameless Self Promotion

 He performed with Grammy Award winning jazz pianist Geoffrey Keezer in December 2018 at the OK Jazz Hall of Fame.

-Currently, Dean performs regularly in a number of Tulsa venues every week including the Bistro at Seville, Bull and Bear Tavern, Lefty’s on Greenwood, and Duet Jazz Club.
-He also teaches string bass and electric bass at the University of Tulsa and he teaches orchestra at Mark Twain Elementary.
+Currently, Dean performs regularly in a number of Tulsa venues every week including the Bull and Bear Tavern, Lefty’s on Greenwood,and Low Down.
+He also teaches string bass and electric bass at the University of Tulsa and Jazz Improv and Bass at NSU-Tahlequah.

 His newest album "Compared to What" was released in November 2018 and has been played on KWGS FM, and on KMFO 98.1 FM.
 It is a collaboration with guitarist Sean Al Jibouri and vocalist Sarah Maud.
 The record features a creative mix of freshened standards including Les McCann's classic "Compared to Now" with Atlanta rapper Daylynn Brown.
 Other tunes include "Weird Nightmare", "People Make the World Go Round", "For What It's Worth", and Monk's classic "Ruby My Dear".
 It is available on Spotify, Pandora, Apple Music, and cd's can be purchased through CDBaby.com.